EYES La Jolla — Coastal Wildlife Education & Community Science

 A Wildlife Jewels® Program

-EYES™ La Jolla helps the community and volunteers to safely observe wildlife, document coastal hazards, and share reports with authorized responders—supporting seals, sea lions, seabirds, tidepool life, and other coastal species along La Jolla Cove and the surrounding shoreline.
+EYES™ La Jolla supports community members and volunteers in safely observing wildlife, documenting coastal conditions, and reporting observations to authorized responders—supporting awareness of seals, sea lions, seabirds, tidepool life, and other coastal species along La Jolla Cove and the surrounding shoreline.

 Our work blends coastal education, community science, and public stewardship.